 If the checker is procedural, all static concurrent assertions assertion statements in the checker are added to the pending procedural assertion queue for their process when the checker instantiation is reached in process execution, and then may mature or be flushed like any procedural concurrent assertion (see 16.15.6.2).

-If the checker is statically instantiated inside another checker, any of its static concurrent assertions are treated as if instantiated in the parent checker, and thus will also be queued when an instantiation of its toplevel ancestor in the checker hierarchy is visited in procedural code.
+If the checker is statically instantiated inside another checker, any of its static assertions, concurrent and deferred, are treated as if instantiated in the parent checker, and thus will be treated as procedural assertions also be queued when an instantiation of its toplevel ancestor in the checker hierarchy is visited in procedural code.
+For example, concurrent assertions will be queued in this case.

 REPLACE in 17.3.1